ianhyzy/blog.ian.gay/_drafts/2019-07-01-building-perf-tracking-with-appmaker.md

 ## Building it out
 After several months of meeting with  our UX, HR, and leadership teams, we finished the app.
 We kicked off the launch with a lunch session where we told user about the new system, how to use it, and showed them who to contact if they needed help or had feedback.

 We got a lot of great feedback in the following weeks and added several features to the app to make the process more clear, and squashed several bugs.
+Most of the feedback was either for specific technical issues in the product or about the FUEL process a whole.

 ## Going forward
 As Maven Wave continued to experience explosive growth around the world, we made the tough decision to put development on hold and plan to replace it with an enterprise-grade performance management system that includes many other features we'll need as a rapidly growing company.
 Importantly, we'll take the lessons we learned from developing a real production-ready app with App Maker into future projects.

-It was not only an extremely valuable educational experience for the development team, but for the HR team as well, as the design and processes decisions made for the FUEL app are being used as we look for a read-made replacement.
+It was not only an extremely valuable educational experience for myself and the development team, but for the HR team as well, as the design and processes decisions made for the FUEL app are being used as we look for a read-made replacement.
 Being forced to redesign the whole performance process from start to finish helped leadership and HR align on their objectives and clarify what we valued most as a company.

 ## What did we learn?
 * **AppMaker projects are best for tightly-scoped, desktop-centric apps that predominantly utilize information from G Suite or information users submit themselves**